comses-education/netlogo-headless-tutorial/README.md

 In this step you will run the container to open the model, run the specified BehaviorSpace experiment, obtain the output files specified in the last two lines of the `Dockerfile`, and transfer the results to a folder of your preference.
 This is all done through the use of the `docker run` command.
 Note that subsequent runs will overwrite the result files if the same folder is used twice to receive the results.

-As with the `build` command, we will run the `run` command from a file, named `run_experiment.sh`, but it can be also executed from a terminal window when building and running your own container in your machine.
+As with the `build` command, we will run the `run` command from a file, named `run_experiment.sh`, but it can also be executed from a terminal window when building and running your own container on your machine.

-To run the experiment, follow the instructions (again, you can open a new window/tab with this instructions to have them at hand):
+To run the experiment, follow the instructions (again, you can open a new window/tab with these instructions to have them at hand):

 1. Copy the following line: